someramsey/Preact-Trpc-Template/README.md

-# Preact + Vite + TRPC Template
+# Preact + TRPC Template

-This is a template for a Preact project with Vite and TRPC.
+This is a template for a Preact project with TRPC for the backend.